cjoakim/azure-cosmosdb-hackathon/cx.md

 ## Specific Items

-- Cosmos DB from an Ops perspective
-- How to improve quality of queries
 - How to partition containers
+- How to improve the quality of queries
 - Available features – single vs multi region
+- Cosmos DB from an Ops perspective

 ### Overview